liangzheng06/PRW-baseline/README.md

 We provide evaluation code of the PRW dataset in this repository.
 Please kindly cite the Arxiv paper if you use this dataset.

-Liang Zheng*, Hengheng Zhang*, Shaoyan Sun*, Manmohan Chandraker, Qi Tian, "Person Re-identification in the Wild", arXiv:1604.02531, 2016. (* equal contribution)
+Liang Zheng\*, Hengheng Zhang\*, Shaoyan Sun\*, Manmohan Chandraker, Qi Tian, "Person Re-identification in the Wild", arXiv:1604.02531, 2016. (* equal contribution)

 This code implements the baseline using DPM as detector and BoW+XQDA as recognizer.
 With the prepared codes, you can obtain some baseline results with 3 steps.

-1. Download the PRW dataset, and unzip it in the folder "PRW"
+1. Download the PRW dataset: http://pan.baidu.com/s/1i5tqYbj.
+Unzip it in the folder "PRW"

 2. Run "metric_learning.m" to train the recognition model.